 One of the very few longitudinal studies tracking infertile women who had ovarian induction treatments found some dire results.
-The study tracked 15,030 women who gave birth in 1974-76, and found that women who did not get pregnant within 12 months after the treatment had double the risk of cancer when compared to untreated women.
+The 2009 study tracked 15,030 women who gave birth in 1974-76, and found that women who did not get pregnant within 12 months after the treatment had double the risk of cancer when compared to untreated women.
 Furthermore, the median age at cancer diagnosis was 49.4, very significantly under the median age of the average population.
 The study includes women who took the ovulation-inducing agent clomiphine citrate (Clomid, on which long term animal studies have not been completed), and does not include more aggressive treatments developed in the 1980s.

-The authors conclude that treatment exposure without subsequent pregnancy raises the risk of a variety of cancers, including uterine cancer, breast cancer, malignant melanoma, and non-Hodgkin’s lymphoma.
+The authors of the study conclude that treatment exposure without subsequent pregnancy raises the risk of a variety of cancers, including uterine cancer, breast cancer, malignant melanoma, and non-Hodgkin’s lymphoma.
+This makes sense when we consider the increased risk caused by hormonal exposure that is not offset by the "pregnancy break."
 They further point out that the few small trials have been inadequate to study cancer incidence.
-An adequate study of the cancer risk would take a registry of thousands of women, which the reproductive industry has actively opposed.t’s not clear who would fund a study.
+An adequate study of the cancer risk from hormone exposure would take a registry of thousands of women, which the reproductive industry has actively opposed, and which the desire for anonymity further complicates.
+And then there's the money barrier: it’s not clear who would fund a study.

-Cly, a definitive answer would require more researchA 1994 study, again of infertile women who took the ovulation-stimulating drug clomiphine citrate for more than a year, showed that they had over double the risk of developing invasive ovarian tumors compared with the general population.
+Clearly, a definitive answer would require more research.
+A 1994 study, again of infertile women who took the ovulation-stimulating drug clomiphine citrate for more than a year, showed that they had over double the risk of developing invasive ovarian tumors compared with the general population.
 A 2008 study found an association between IVF therapy and breast cancer, advising further study.
 A 2011 Dutch study, the first to add a control group of non-infertile women, found that fertility treatments double the rate of ovarian tumors.

-for reproduction full ebate over the 1994 study brewed in the subsequent issue of the New England Journal of Medicine, demonstrate the critical differences among physicians about what constitutes adequate evidence.
-Several of the letters, citing details in method, dismissed the correlation out of hand, advocating for the continued use of the drug without counter-evidence of its safety.
-One letter turned to clinical evidence, citing a threefold increase in invasive ovarian cancer rates for patients who have taken fertility drugs, in a control group of 1100.
+The link between hormone exposure for reproduction and cancer incidence seems utterly undeniable at this point, but full consensus in the medical community is rare.
+Debate over the 1994 study brewed in the subsequent issue of the New England Journal of Medicine, demonstrate the critical differences among physicians about what constitutes adequate evidence.
+Several of the letters, citing details in method, dismissed the correlation out of hand, advocating for the continued use of the drug even without counter-evidence of its safety.
+One letter turned to anecdotal clinical evidence, citing a three-fold increase in invasive ovarian cancer rates for patients who have taken fertility drugs, in a control group of 1100.
 The authors of that letter conclude that regardless of the details of the data used and small control groups, legitimate grounds for concern exist about the potentially increased rates of ovarian cancer.